commsor/commchat/_posts/2020-07-02-ama-with-erica-moss.markdown

 >something that has worked very well for the Atlassian Community is a dedicated section for newbies: the Welcome Center

->it has been one of the best ways to establish an inclusive and welcoming tone in the Atlassian Community from a member’s very first interaction: https://community.atlassian.com/t5/Welcome-Center/gp-p/WelcomeCenter It includes links to FAQs, team bios, addresses people who think they’re “too new to contribute” and encourages everyone to introduce themselves.
+>it has been one of the best ways to establish an inclusive and welcoming tone in the Atlassian Community from a member’s [very first interaction](https://community.atlassian.com/t5/Welcome-Center/gp-p/WelcomeCenter).
+It includes links to FAQs, team bios, addresses people who think they’re “too new to contribute” and encourages everyone to introduce themselves.
 Every person gets a personal hello from me (and often from our Leaders as well!), and I direct them to different areas of the Community based on what they indicate they’re interested in. (edited)

 <br>